GrosvenorTechnology/OemAccessApi/documentation/PlatformConfiguration/Overview.md

 Array of [queue].
 Just as commandQueue, allows to specify multiple locations of command queue on different services. **Only commandQueue or CommandQueues can be used** A validation exception will be thrown if both are non null.

+### commandResponseSubmission

+A response to a command will be routed back to the service that submitted the command.

+#### uri

+The URI the command response will be sent to.

 ### changeQueue

 [queue] The location of the entity change queue on the service tier.